cmwetherell/cmwetherell.github.io/README.md

 #### TODO:
 - Make visualization code more automated (right not I have it in a notebook that I don't push to the GH repo)
-- Cache model predictions in a dictionary to save time (this didn't dop anything useful)